HaywardMorihara/2021FebGameJam/README.md

 - I wonder if it's a bad practice to be modifying the scene child the way I am with the tilemap for the map

 ## Level Design:
+- Each level should subvert or introduce a new mechanic
 - Starting/destination positions (central is harder)
 - Beginning # unmovable blocks
 - Limit # of blocks
 - Diagonals are faster...is this a feature or a bug?
+- Blank levels are boring
+- Some blocks are redundant

 ## Android Commands
 - `adb devicces`